enaburekhan/enaburekhan/README.md

   challenge: "I am honing my Javascript skills and picking up React",
   funFacts: ['I have a year of remote work experience with devs from all over the world',
-  'Have an offer? pls send a message!']
+  'Please send a message if you have an offer']
 }
 ```